edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 :::tip

-After you rotate the Coordinator's root secret using the [`RotateRootSecret` config option](#config), secrets based on the previous root secret can still be accessed using the `.Previous` key:
+After rotating the Coordinator's root secret using the [`RotateRootSecret` config option](#config), secrets based on the previous root secret can still be accessed using the `.Previous` key:

 `{{ <encoding> .Previous.Secrets.<name of secret> }}`